sofiapoh/react-dynamic-data-workshop/README.md

 If you do not see this message make sure you have a version of node which is above 8 and npm or yarn installed.
 Make sure you remember to install dependencies.

-If you're a Linux user you might get a following error when starting the dev server:
+If you're a Linux user you might get the following error when starting the dev server:

 ```
 events.js:137